Managing our overall wellbeing is crucial to managing migraine. It's also the one part of managing migraine where you can do a lot of it yourself!

 There are five key areas we need to think about are our lifestyle, keeping a routine, looking after our mental health, diet and exercise.
 This section is still under construction, but here's a few tips.

-- Regular partying and drinking is not something people with significant migraine can do without paying a price
+- Regular partying and drinking is not something most people with significant migraine can do without paying a price.

 - The brain likes consistency and routine.
 Keep your brain happy by doing the same things at roughly the same time each day, including getting up and going to bed, eating, and even the time you have your morning coffee.